Earthquake Monitor

 For detail information visit www.geonet.org.nz.

-Seismic Drum
+Reading Seismic Drum Data

 The timestamp shown at the top right of the seismograph drum shown below is the time when this image was last refreshed.
 Each horizontal line (or trace) represents 30 minutes, each vertical line is spaced 1 minute apart; 24 hours of recording are displayed in total.
 The most recent signal is drawn at the bottom right hand corner of the drum.
 Then read the traces from right to left, bottom to top, to get from the most recent to the oldest signals.
 The trace will appear red if the signals are very large; this means they have been clipped to stop them overwriting too much of the surrounding image.
 This image is updated every 10 minutes.

-Seismic Drum
+Seismic Drum - Oxford, Canterbury

-(Rata Peaks Station - behind Ashburton, Canterbury)
+Seismic Drum - Rata Peaks Station - behind Ashburton, Canterbury

-New Zealand Tsunami Guage Network
+New Zealand Tsunami Guage Network (detided)

 The timestamp shown at the top right of the diagram below is the time when the images were last refreshed.
 The previous 36 hours of sea level variations from all operational sites are displayed, oldest to most recent from left to right.
 Within the sampling period of one minute, the dark part of the trace shows the average sea level height, whilst the grey part shows the maximum and minimum values.